-Whether you smell rotten food which is infested by a host of germs or observe someone behaving in a morally reprehensible way, you show the same facial expression of disgust.
+Whether you smell rotten food infested by germs or observe someone behaving in a morally reprehensible way, you show the same facial expression of disgust.

 The head toss

-This is again a submission gesture that is commonly done by women when they’re in the company of someone they like.
-The head is tossed backwards for a fraction of a second, flipping the hair, and then returning to the original position.
+This is again a submission gesture that is commonly done by women when they encounter someone they like.
+The head is tossed backwards for a fraction of a second, flipping the hair, and then it returns to the original position.

 Besides exposing the neck, this gesture is used as an attention-grabbing signal for a male, communicating the message, ‘Notice me’.

-When someone hears a piece of bad news or is about to say something unpleasant, you’ll notice a subtle swallowing movement on the front portion of their neck.
+When someone hears a piece of bad news or is about to say something unpleasant, you may notice a subtle swallowing movement on the front of their neck.

-Sometimes this swallowing movement is also accompanied by a brief closure of the mouth almost as if the person is actually trying to swallow something.
+Sometimes this swallowing movement is also accompanied by a brief closure of the mouth.
+It’s almost as if the person is actually trying to swallow something.

-This is very noticeable in men because their frontal neck area is usually large and it’s even more noticeable in those having a large Adam’s apple.
+This is very noticeable in men because their frontal neck area is usually large.
+It’s even more noticeable in men having a large Adam’s apple.

 This neck movement basically signals a strong emotion.
 It’s mostly fear, sometimes sadness and other times deep love or even deep joy.